playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <iframe data-frame-title="Vue Conditionally Rendered UI - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-conditionally-rendered-ui-110?template=node&embed=1&file=src%2FApp.vue"></iframe>

-In my opinion, this is not as clean as using a directive, since you need to have two additional HTML tags, but that's just one of the limitations with Vue's directive.
+In my opinion, this is not as clean as using a directive since you need to have two additional HTML tags, but that's just one of the limitations of Vue's directive.

-That said, this method is fairly extensible as you can even use this `FeatureFlag` component to [fetch data from the server using an Async Component, which is a concept that's built into Vue](https://vuejs.org/guide/components/async.html#basic-usage).
+That said, this method is reasonable extensible as you can even use this `FeatureFlag` component to [fetch data from the server using an Async Component, a concept built into Vue](https://vuejs.org/guide/components/async.html#basic-usage).

 > While you _could_ theoretically use things like `el.innerHTML` to mutate the HTML of a DOM node inside a directive to display what you'd like to, there are a few major limitations:
 >